Center for Justice Innovation x NYC OATH

 cji-sequence-c

-Importantly, the four tenets of procedural justice also underscored our work throughout this project:
+Importantly, we also familiarized ourselves with the 4 tenets of procedural justice, which underscored our work throughout this project:

 cji-desk